lordmauve/adventurelib/doc/customising.rst

 This could get very boring if users see it a lot!

-To customise this, write a function and set it as ``adventurelib.no_command_matches``.
+To customise this, write a function and assign it as ``adventurelib.no_command_matches``.
 This function should accept the input the player typed as its argument, and print any responses::

-    import adventurelib  # You could put this at the top of the file
+    import adventurelib  # Put this at the top of the file

     def no_command_matches(command):
         print(random.choice([
             'Huh?',
             'Sorry?',
             'I beg your pardon?'
-        ])
+        ]))

     adventurelib.no_command_matches = no_command_matches